cozy/cozy-fixtures/README.md

     dirPath: 'path/to/fixtures' # default is './tests/fixtures/'
     doctypeTarget: 'doctypeName' # default is null
     silent: true # default is false
+    removeBeforeLoad: false # default is true.
+Remove docs for concerned doctypes before loading the data
     callback: yourCallback # default is null
 ```